TL;DR

 Misinformation often prevents people from getting the protection they desperately need.
 Let's tackle the most common myths head-on.

 Myth 1: "I'm young and healthy, it won't happen to me."
 Fact: The "3 in 5" statistic proves this is wishful thinking.
 Illnesses like cancer, strokes, and MS frequently strike in your 30s and 40s.
 Accidents can happen to anyone at any time.
-Securing cover when you're young locks in the lowest possible premiums for life.
+Securing cover when you're young locks in the lowest possible premiums for life. (illustrative estimate)

 Myth 2: "The State will look after me."
 Fact: State support is a minimal safety net designed to prevent destitution, not maintain your lifestyle.
-Statutory Sick Pay is £121.50 a week.
-Long-term, you might be eligible for Universal Credit or Employment and Support Allowance (ESA), but these are means-tested benefits that amount to a few hundred pounds a month, not enough to cover a mortgage and bills.
+Statutory Sick Pay is £116.75 a week.
+Long-term, you might be eligible for Universal Credit or Employment and Support Allowance (ESA), but these are means-tested benefits that amount to a few hundred pounds a month, not enough to cover a mortgage and bills. (illustrative estimate)

 Myth 3: "I have cover through my employer."
 Fact: This is a dangerous assumption.
 While some employers offer excellent benefits, they are the exception.

 Myth 4: "Insurers never pay out."
 Fact: This is one of the most damaging and persistent myths.
-The latest official figures from the Association of British Insurers (ABI) show that in 2024, the insurance industry paid out 97.6% of all protection claims, totalling over £7 billion.
+The latest official figures from the Association of British Insurers (ABI) show that in 2022, the insurance industry paid out 97.4% of all protection claims, totalling over £6.8 billion.
 Claims are only declined in rare cases of non-disclosure (not being truthful on the application) or fraud.

-The evidence is clear and the projections for 2026 are stark.
+The evidence is clear and the projections for 2025 are stark.
 A significant health event is a statistical likelihood for the majority of working Britons.
 Relying on luck, the state, or a limited employer benefits package is a gamble that your family cannot afford for you to lose.

 The financial consequences of being unable to work are not a minor inconvenience; they are catastrophic, capable of wiping out a lifetime of savings and jeopardising your family's home, stability, and future prosperity.